7 Ways To Help Your Attorney Maximize Your Personal Injury Settlement

 3. Inform your treating doctor of anything that relates to your claiming injury

-Pay particular attention to any changes to the way you feel — no matter how trivial you believe your symptoms might be — and be as honest as possible about any pre-existing conditions that may affect your current case.
-Insurance companies keep a record of any and all claims against any insurance companies; therefore, please make sure that your doctors and our offices are aware of any and all previous personal injuries, workers compensation claims, disability and other related claims.
+Insurance companies keep a record of any and all claims against any insurance companies; therefore, please make sure that your doctors and our offices are aware of any and all previous personal injuries, workers’ compensation claims, disability, and other related claims.

-Regarding your medical treatment, please remember that your attorneys are not doctors.
-You and your doctors are completely in charge of your medical treatment, not your attorney.
-Therefore, please make sure we know when you are done with treatment or released by your health care provider because your doctors will not call our offices upon your release.
+Therefore, please make sure we know when you are done with treatment or released by your healthcare provider because your doctors will not call our offices upon your release.
 If you continue to experience pain, please make sure we are fully informed of any further problems or treatment.

 4. Your medical treatment must conclude before your claim can be settled.

 Experience has shown that it is impossible to predict when your case will be brought to conclusion.
 A number of factors, including the length of your medical treatment and availability of witnesses, all contribute to the length of a case.
-Before any personal injury settlement is reached, all parties have to conduct an investigation of your accident.

 Many cases do not move as quickly as our clients would like, and there might be time periods when your attorneys have not contacted you in some time.
 This does not mean that your case has been forgotten, but rather there are sometimes slow periods while you are treating and recovering.
-Our firm has a system of periodically reviewing and following-up (such calling you or your doctors, but you should still keep us advised).
-Even though it may not seem like it, our attorneys do everything possible to make sure that your claim is handled quickly without sacrificing attention to detail.

 You should also always keep in mind that you must prove to the responsible person’s insurer that: (1) they are at fault and (2) monetary damages were caused by the accident (i.e. medical bills, lost wages or pain and suffering).
 In almost all cases (with limited exceptions), you will receive one lump bodily injury settlement for your entire claim.
 If you later find something else wrong with you after you settle, you can not go back and ask for more money.
-Therefore, it is up to you and your doctor to document what is wrong with you, before you settle your case, and more importantly to document it as objectively as possible (e.g., the diagnostic tests previously mentioned).
-This is precisely the reason you must reachmaximum medical improvement, keep in mind that this does not necessarily mean that you are free of pain or your symptoms.

-If anyone other than your doctors or attorneys attempt to contact you, please ask them to contact our offices.
+If anyone other than your doctors or attorneys attempts to contact you, please ask them to contact our offices.
 Any mail from anyone other than your doctors or attorneys should be immediately forwarded to our offices before you fill out or sign anything that could damage your case.

 6. Keep your attorneys fully informed of any changes in your life